efrecon/docker-webdav-client/README.md

 creation options (see below) , you should be able to bind-mount back the remote bucket onto a host directory.
 This directory will make the content of the bucket available to processes, but also all other containers on the host.
-The image automatically unmount the remote bucket on container termination.
+The image automatically unmounts the remote bucket on container termination.

   [davfs2]: http://savannah.nongnu.org/projects/davfs2
   [configuration]: https://man.cx/davfs2.conf(5)